A Tribute to Chess Records with Alan Glen and The John O'Leary All Stars

 Chess Records arguably shaped the sound of America today – a pioneering blues label that created the classic ‘Chicago Blues Sound’, releasing classic recordings by the likes of Muddy Waters, Little Walter, Bo Diddley and Howlin’ Wolf to name just a few.
-Join Alan Glen and the John O’Leary All Stars at Hideaway as they dig into the vaults of the label that inspired generations of soul and rock and roll artists to come.
+Join Alan Glen and the John O’Leary All Stars at Hideaway as they dig into the vaults of the label that inspired generations of soul and rock and roll artists, and many more to come.

 John was one of the pioneers of the art of the blues harmonica in the UK.
 Originally from Ireland, John's family was part of the massive migration to England in the aftermath of World War 2.
 In London's thriving jazz clubs of the 1960's he first heard blues harp player Cyril Davies with Alexis Korner's Blues Inc.